 CoConstruct Review: Strengths, Weaknesses & Key Features

-Before we can proclaim the new winner, let’s discuss where CoConstruct still shines and where it betrays its years.
+Before we can proclaim the new winner, let’s discuss where CoConstruct still shines and where it shows signs of its age.

 CoConstruct Background & Positioning

-CoConstruct is an experienced construction software that is targeted primarily at custom home builders and remodelers.
+CoConstruct is an established construction management software platform that is targeted primarily at custom home builders and remodelers.
 It presents a set of functionalities around client communication, scheduling, selections, and cost tracking.
 Over the years, it has established credibility among builders who value client interaction and procedures in order.

 CoConstruct Key Strengths